 The UK has left the EU, and the transition period after Brexit comes to an end this year.
 From 1st January 2021 the process for importing and exporting goods will change.
-Find out what you need to do by contacting Global Customs Consultants by visiting our contact page or by email email@example.com.
+Find out what you need to do by contacting Global Customs Consultants for a Brexit Consultancy by visiting our contact page or by email firstname.lastname@example.org.

 Without a transitional period (as tabled in the withdrawal agreement) or a definitive arrangement, trade relations with the UK will be governed by general WTO rules, without application of preferences as of the date of withdrawal.